Prof. Joshua Caldwell, PhD

 In 2017, Dr. Caldwell moved to Vanderbilt University, where he currently serves as a tenured Associate Professor of Mechanical Engineering, with affiliated status in Electrical Engineering and is part of the Interdisciplinary Materials Science program.
 He is focused on expanding the available library of nanophotonic materials and devices within the infrared to terahertz spectral range and in developing advanced infrared spectroscopic methods.

-Prof. Caldwell has published over 120 papers, owns 8 patents and has given more than 70 invited talks and colloquia.
-He is an avid volunteer for multiple societies, serving on the Government Agency Subcommittee (former chair) and Government Affairs Committee of the Materials Research Society, is a full member of the Electronic Materials Committee, and has helped organize multiple conferences and symposia.
+Prof. Caldwell has published over 140 papers, owns 10 patents and has given more than 95 invited talks and colloquia.
+He was elected a Fellow of the Materials Research Society in 2020 and is currently the Flowers’ Family Chancellor’s Faculty Fellow at Vanderbilt.
+He is an avid volunteer for multiple societies, serving on the Government Agency Subcommittee (former chair), Congressional Visits Day Subcommittee (vice chair) and Government Affairs Committee of the Materials Research Society, is a full member of the Electronic Materials Committee, and has helped organize multiple conferences and symposia.